dynamiclayer/dynamiclayer-cli/docs/avatar-group.md

-# Avatar Group Component
+# Avatar Group

-Use this command to install the component in your project:
+Display a compact stack of avatars with an optional "+N" counter when the list exceeds `max`.

+## Install

 ```bash
 dynamiclayer add avatargroup